New Teacher Training: Resources and Practical Advice

 Parental Factors that Do and Don't Matter

-What does Matter:
+What does Matter

 The child has highly educated parents.
-The child's mother was 30 or older at time of the child's
+The child's mother was 30 or

-The child's parents are involved in the PTA, and have high income, and speaks English in the home.
+The child's parents are involved in the PTA, and have high income,

 What Doesn't Matter